Hanka Paldum: Later career

 Paldum took part in the 16th-night show (on 7 August) of Zenica summer fest 2019 by giving 2-hour soloist performance on Zenica city square.

 Personal life

 Marriages and children

 Paldum's first marriage was to Muradif Brkić (nicknamed Mufta), director of the record label Sarajevo Disk.
 Their 1976 wedding took place in his hometown Duvno.
-Paldum had two children with Brkić: daughter Minela (born 1981) and son Mirzad (born 1985).
-She was pronounced clinically dead while giving birth to Mirzad, but survived.
+Paldum had two children with Brkić: a daughter and a son.
 Paldum's ex-husband Muradif Brkić died 26 May 2024 of a stroke, aged 76.

-Paldum's son Mirzad has had several brushes with the law.
-In 2006, he ran into a pedestrian while on his motorcycle; on 26 February 2011, he was injured during a shooting in Sarajevo; and on 14 January 2014, three women were heavily injured when he ran them over while under the influence of amphetamines.
-Paldum sent him to a drug rehabilitation center in Germany.
-In November 2014, he was arrested after police found a pistol and heroin in his possession.
-Paldum kicked him out of her house after this incident saying that her "soul hurted" but she had no other options.
-On 7 September 2021, Mirzad got arrested by Neum Police officers for attempting to rape a female tourist.
-Since then he has been sent to Mostar.